iamimago/flex/game_plan.md

 ## Tensorflow implementation
 1. Implement tensorflow.js
-    1. Implement neural network node-array structure                ==UNNEEDED==
+    1. Basic feed forward network
-    2. Implement backpropagation                                    ==UNNEEDED==
-2. Construct evolutionary behavior with cycles (lack of info because of lack of knowledge)
+    2. Reinforcement learning
+    3. Genetic algorithm
+        1. Using modified scaledown versions of the game running in the background
+        2. Still using the same pixel logic for item detection, just out of view
+        3. Implement TCP-like congestion control for background genetic algorithms
-3. Construct simple system where server feeds the best NN to client
+2. Construct simple system where server feeds the best NN to client
     1. Construct JSON submission server -> client -> client plays -> submitt to server.

 -- AI and backend should be done enough now